opensearch-project/sql/sql-odbc/docs/dev/BUILD_INSTRUCTIONS.md

 To disable SSL/TLS in the tests, the main CMakeLists.txt file must be edited.
 This can be found in the project 'src' directory.
 In the 'General compiler definitions' in the CMakeLists.txt file, USE_SSL is set.
 Remove this from the add_compile_definitions function to stop SSL/TLS from being used in the tests.

-To enable SSL/TLS on Elasticsearch, you must edit the Elasticsearch.yml file, found in the config directory of Elasticsearch.
-An example Elasticsearch yml file can be found in the dev folder of this project.
-The certificates specified MUST be in the config directory of the Elasticsearch instance.
-For more information, please refer to the [Elasticsearch security settings documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-settings.html).
+To enable SSL/TLS on OpenSearch, you must edit the OpenSearch.yml file, found in the config directory of OpenSearch.
+An example OpenSearch yml file can be found in the dev folder of this project.
+The certificates specified MUST be in the config directory of the OpenSearch instance.
+For more information, please refer to the [OpenSearch security settings documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-settings.html).

-If you plan to use Kibana, as suggested for this project, you must also edit the Kibana settings.
-Notice, when specifying a certificate for Kibana, you do not need to place it in the Kibana config directory, but instead must provide the absolute path to it.
-An example Kibana.yml file can be found in the dev folder of this project.
-For more information, please refer to the [Kibana settings documentation](https://www.elastic.co/guide/en/kibana/current/settings.html).
+If you plan to use OpenSearch Dashboards, as suggested for this project, you must also edit the OpenSearch Dashboards settings.
+Notice, when specifying a certificate for OpenSearch Dashboards, you do not need to place it in the OpenSearch Dashboards config directory, but instead must provide the absolute path to it.
+An example opensearch_dashboards.yml file can be found in the dev folder of this project.
+For more information, please refer to the [OpenSearch Dashboards settings documentation](https://www.elastic.co/guide/en/kibana/current/settings.html).

 ### Setting up a DSN